infrasvc-magang/LibreNMS/README.md

 ## Accessing Librenms

-Know we know LibreNMS have 2 different way to installed it, of course there have been 2 different way to access LibreNMS so you can change the configuration
+Know we know LibreNMS have 2 different way to installed it, of course there have been 2 different ways to access LibreNMS so you can change the configuration

 ### When Install Directly